 Bomy: To me, an interface that’s easy to understand and use is one of the top factors.
 Charting facilities bundled with a host of statistical indicators are always a delight for traders to work with.

-Vishal already talked about accurate and quick news flow, I would go a step ahead on that in terms of localized news feed with global reporting as well since each market is unique but also closely linked to global markets and economy.
+Vishal already talked about accurate and quick news flow, I would go a step ahead on that in terms of localised news feed with global reporting as well since each market is unique but also closely linked to global markets and economy.

 Efficient customer support is another aspect that ranks high on my list.
 Customer service right from the onboarding of a new client to effective query and complaint resolution is the key and the best way to do it is to provide multilingual support in a global environment so that communication is accurate.